-Dawn Neufeld is a multi-faceted woman with a heart for her family and children.
+Dawn Neufeld is a multi-faceted woman with a heart for her family.
 A native Californian, Dawn was bitten by the acting bug at a young age.
 Her early training with the Al Fann Theatrical Ensemble and Kevin McDermott’s Center Stage L.A. helped her land roles in several television shows and plays.
 Although Dawn took a break from the industry during junior high and high school to focus on academics and sports, her love for acting never went away.

 Dawn’s “happy place” is in front of the camera.
-A cast member on VH1’s Football Wives (2010), Dawn most recently hosted The Broadcast – a morning entertainment and talk show airing in several markets in Texas, and Take Charge Parenting – a weekly half-hour parenting show featuring the “Kid’s Doctor” Sue Hubbard.
-She previously hosted D210 TV, a show featuring the latest in Dallas entertainment and sports, and also co-hosted The Bite, a weekly cutting-edge entertainment show broadcast in high-volume restaurant chains nation-wide.
+A cast member on VH1’s Football Wives (2010), Dawn hosted The Broadcast – a morning entertainment and talk show airing in several markets in Texas, and Take Charge Parenting – a weekly half-hour parenting show featuring the “Kid’s Doctor” Sue Hubbard.
+She previously hosted D210 TV, a show featuring the latest in Dallas entertainment and sports, and also co-hosted The Bite, a weekly cutting-edge entertainment show televised in high-volume restaurant chains nation-wide.
 Dawn was also featured in a series of Smart Tips on The Food Network.
 In her most recent project she hosted “2nd Chance Saves Lives,” a groundbreaking show that connects individuals, charities and small businesses with community resources to help make their dreams come true.
 Dawn has also graced the covers of several publications including Thrive magazine and Blitz Weekly.
 In 2013, she was featured on the cover of the Ft.
 Worth Star-Telegram’s DFW.com “Hot Issue.”
 She also frequently emcees charity and community events.